We Savored the flavor of the East Village in Downtown Tulsa!

 notable for the band’s substitution of a tambourine player for a drummer.
 The Subdudes formed in 1987 through a music venue in New Orleans called Tipitinas.

-The final act will be the fun and crazy Irish sounds of Gaelic Storm.
+The final act was the fun and crazy Irish sounds of Gaelic Storm.
 After nearly two decades and more than 3,000 live shows,

 Gaelic Storm — the chart-topping, multi-national Celtic band that mixes traditional Irish music with modern influences, creating a sound